simp/simp-doc/docs/user_guide/Initial_Server_Configuration.rst

     to apply the changes.

   * ``simp config`` uses the ``production`` :term:`Puppet Environment` by default.
-If you want to use a different intial environment, see :ref:`howto-use-an-alternate-simp-config-environment`.
+If you want to use a different initial environment, see :ref:`howto-use-an-alternate-simp-config-environment`.

 * ``simp bootstrap`` uses several targeted Puppet runs to configure the rest